code-with-daniel/alx-system_engineering-devops/README.md

 # System Engineering Devops 🚀

-Welcome to DNC System ENgineering Devops.
+Welcome to DNC System Engineering Devops.
 This repository contains folders for each topic I cover — with code, exercises, and personal notes on Sytem Engineering Deveops.

 Each folders Includes: